9 Rules to Develop a Successful Learning and Development Strategy in 2024

-A learning and development strategy is a critical tool for firms to link corporate training with the overall business strategies.
+A learning and development strategy is a critical tool for firms to link corporate training with overall business strategies.
 It explains how an organization develops its workforce’s talents, skills, and competencies, which are essential to keep the business and employees on the right track while developing and accomplishing the objectives.

 During the pandemic, L&D strategy may be translated into reskilling, upskilling, or skill-building overall to react to the changes quickly.
 Many companies have made a significant shift toward skill-building to adapt to the situation that pushes staff to adjust their work habits immediately, from office-based to remote working.